Suffer With Christ

 God does the work of cleansing.
 “So that He might sanctify her, having cleansed her by the washing of water with the word” (Ephesians 5:26).
 The Lord has made provision that every sin may be successfully resisted and overcome (Romans 8:1–4).
 This day-by-day cleansing from sin and growth in grace is called sanctification (Romans 6:19).
 And the initial step whereby the sinner turns from his sin and accepts Christ is called justification (Romans 5:1).

-The process of growth requires careful watching unto prayer to prevent the old habits of thought and action from re-surging in the life again (Romans 6:11–13; 1 Corinthians 9:27).
+The process of growth requires careful watching unto prayer and the daily study of God’s Word to prevent the old habits of thought and action from re-surging in the life again (Romans 6:11–13; 1 Corinthians 9:27).
 Thus, by sharing in the sufferings of Christ we are educated, disciplined and get prepared to be part of the everlasting rewards.

 In His service,